NCP Explained

 Internet Protocol Control Protocol (IPCP)

 When LCP has established the link, the routers exchange IPCP messages for option negotiation.
 IPCP is responsible for configuring, enabling, and disabling the IPv4 modules on both ends of the PPP link.
-The same responsibilities are allocated to IPV6CP for IPv6 address.
+The same responsibilities are allocated to IPV6CP for IPv6 addresses.
 IPCP negotiates two options:

 • Internet Protocol Control Protocol (IPCP)